haikyuu/abdellah-blog-11ty/src/posts/using-a-webview-in-react-native-and-communicating-between-the-two.md

 ---
 layout: layouts/post.njk
-title: Using a webview in react-native and communicating between the two
+title: Using a webview in react-native and communicating between the two sides
 metaTitle: Using a webview in react-native and communicating between the two
 metaDesc: >-
   How to display a webview in react-native and handle common use-cases like